gtramontina/gtramontina.github.io/source/posts/lessons-re-learned-5-no-getters-nor-setters.md

 _Note: This post is part of the series [Lessons (re)learned](/posts/lessons-re-learned-0)._

 A lot has been said about the perils of using _getters_ and _setters_—also known as _accessors_ and _mutators_—in object oriented software.
-To cite a couple: [Allen Holub](https://holub.com/), back in 2003, published "[Why getter and setter methods are evil](https://www.infoworld.com/article/2073723/why-getter-and-setter-methods-are-evil.html)"; [Yegor Bugayenko](https://www.yegor256.com/), a decate later, wrote "[Getters/Setters.
+To cite a couple: [Allen Holub](https://holub.com/), back in 2003, published "[Why getter and setter methods are evil](https://www.infoworld.com/article/2073723/why-getter-and-setter-methods-are-evil.html)" and [Yegor Bugayenko](https://www.yegor256.com/), a decate later, wrote "[Getters/Setters.
 Evil.
 Period.](https://www.yegor256.com/2014/09/16/getters-and-setters-are-evil.html)".
+However, a lot more has been said encouraging the use of such patterns.
+So much I'll

+By avoiding the usage of such common patterns, The underlying property that